craigspaeth/_force-merge/README.md

 ## TODO

-- Script to check Force & MG package.json dependencies and updates this package.json + installs
+- Create a merged S3 bucket that deploys assets to the same place, and copies everything else from Force production & MG production to the same place
+- Refactor mobile redirect code
+- Set up tests with CircleCI
+- Set up deployment with Heroku pipelines (figure out asset story)
 - Add Danger/CONTRIBUTING/etc. back in
-- Set up tests with Semaphore
-- Create a merged S3 bucket that deploys assets to the same place, and copies everything else from Force product & MG production to the same place
-- Refactor mobile redirect code